-typedef

-void (ACPI_NOTIFY_HAN DLER) (
+void (ACPI_NOTIFY_HANDLER) (

-ACPI_HANDLE Device

-UINT32 Value,

-void Context)
+ACPI_HANDLE Device UINT32 Value, void Context)

 Device A handle for the device on which the notify occurred.

-Value The notify value that was passed as a parameter to the AML notify operation.
-Context The Context value that was passed as a parameter to the AcpiInstallNotifyHandler function.
-RETURN VALUE
+Value The notify value that was passed as a parameter to the AML

+Notify() operation.

+AcpiInstallNotifyHandler function.

 This handler is installed via AcpiInstallNotifyHandler.
 It is called whenever a notify occurs on the target object.
 If the handler is installed as a global notification handler, it is called for every notify of the type specified when it was installed.
+If multiple handlers are installed for an object, each handler is invoked in turn during the notification dispatch.